PaulZC/Data_Recovery_System/ASSEMBLY.md

 ## Step 5: Configure the servo positions

 The open and closed servo positions for DRS1-5 are included in the Arduino code.
-Only follow this procedure is the positions need to be modified (e.g. after removing the arm from a servo) or you are using a new PCB
+Only follow this procedure if the positions need to be modified (e.g. after removing the arm from a servo) or you are using a new PCB

 The servos cannot be moved unless: at least one 9V battery has been installed; the latching relay is 'ON'.